dev1virtuoso/eliza-ctss/HACKING.md

 detail, and provides information about changing the source code and uploading/downloading files from CTSS.

+This repo contains two components: CTSS and ELIZA.

+## CTSS structure

+Under `ctss/` you will find:

+* `dist/`: upstream tar files for the s709 simulator and associated utilities
+* `src/`: the build area for the above
+* `bin/`: the binaries produced from the above
+* `scripts/`: scripts using the above binaries to perform tasks like setting up CTSS
+* `cmd/`: files read by s709 at run time to determine configuration
+* `tape/`: virtual tape files read by s709 for tasks like setting up the OS

+## ELIZA structure

+Under `eliza/` you will find

+* `bin`: utilities for the host (your PC) to deal with source code files and upload them to the guest (CTSS)
+* `src/SLIP`: the CTSS source code for the SLIP library used by ELIZA, which is in a mix of FAP (IBM 7090 assembly language) and MAD (a ALGOL-58 inspired high level language)
+* `src/ELIZA`: the source for ELIZA itself, which is written in MAD and depends on the SLIP library, along with some script files that determines ELIZA's personality at run time.

+## Building the source

+The next few sections describe the steps taken in the Quickstart in more detail.

 ## `env.sh`

 This file should be read in to your shell to set up the path and